Nortel: Optical boom and bust

 In 1998, with the acquisition of Bay Networks, the company's name was changed to Nortel Networks to emphasize its ability to provide complete solutions for multiprotocol, multiservice, global networking over the Internet and other communications networks.
 As a consequence of the stock transaction used to purchase Bay Networks, BCE ceased to be the majority shareholder of Nortel.

 In 1999, Nortel outsourced several of its manufacturing operations to North American contractors.

 In 2000, BCE spun out Nortel, distributing its holdings of Nortel to its shareholders.
 Bell-Northern Research was gradually absorbed into Nortel, as it first acquired a majority share in BNR, and eventually acquired the entire company.

 In the late 1990s, stock market speculators, hoping that Nortel would reap increasingly lucrative profits from the sale of fibre optic network gear, began pushing up the company's share price to unheard-of levels despite the company's repeated failure to turn a profit.
-Under the leadership of chief executive officer (CEO) John Roth, sales of optical equipment had been robust in the late 1990s, but the market was soon saturated.
-When the speculative telecom bubble of the late 1990s reached its pinnacle late in the year 2000, Nortel was to become one of the most spectacular casualties.
+Under the leadership of chief executive officer John Roth, sales of optical equipment had been robust in the late 1990s, but the market was soon saturated.
+When the speculative telecom bubble of the late 1990s reached its pinnacle late in the year 2000, Nortel was to become one of the major casualties.
 Nortel's revenues would be dented by a saturated market and the failure of WorldCom, which was a major customer.

 At its height, Nortel accounted for more than a third of the total valuation of all the companies listed on the Toronto Stock Exchange (TSX), employing 94,500 worldwide, with 25,900 in Canada alone.
 Nortel's market capitalization fell from C$398 billion in September 2000 to less than C$5 billion in August 2002, as Nortel's stock price plunged from C$124 to C$0.47.
 When Nortel's stock crashed, it took with it a wide swath of Canadian investors and pension funds and left 60,000 Nortel employees unemployed.
 Roth was criticized after it was revealed that he cashed in his own stock options for a personal gain of C$135 million in 2000 alone.